-In 2011, the Compensation Committee reviewed all the Company's bonus programs , particularly the Canfor Salary Incentive Program (the "CSIP") and the Long Term Incentive Program (the "LTIP").
-The purpose of the review was to test for the effectiveness of such programs and, where necessary, consider adjustments to them and the possible creation of a new plan that would better align bonuses with performance combining financial risk, strategic and operational objectives.
+In 2011, the Compensation Committee reviewed all of the Company's bonus programs, particularly the Canfor Salary Incentive Program (the "CSIP") and the former Long Term Incentive Program (the "LTIP").
+The purpose of the review was to test for the effectiveness of such programs and, where necessary, consider adjustments to them and the possible creation of a new plan that would better align bonuses with performance combining financial risk and strategic and operational objectives.
 The intent of the Committee's review was to determine if the Company's existing plans adequately established a clear relationship between pay and performance by providing, in particular, higher compensation for outstanding performance and less compensation when performance expectations are not met.
 The Committee determined that changes were required to the Company's compensation policies and programs to achieve these objectives.
 Accordingly, effective January 1, 2012, the Compensation Committee created the Senior Executive Performance Bonus Plan as described below.
-This plan replaces the LTIP in 2012 and is designed to directly link the Company's financial performance to executive bonuses.
+This plan replaced the LTIP in 2012 and is designed to directly link the Company's financial performance to executive bonuses.
 In addition, certain revisions have been made to CSIP effective in 2012 to ensure that awards are better aligned with the interests of shareholders.
-The CSIP described below is the plan in place for 2012 as revised, with revisions from the 2011 plan noted within this plan description.
+The CSIP described below is the plan in place for 2012 as revised.